Alice Sebold Pens 400-Word Apology to Man She Sent to Jail for 16 Years

 The man Sebold accused of raping her, Anthony Broadwater, was exonerated last week after a judge ruled that the prosecution had been deeply flawed.
 Broadwater spent 16 years in prison after Sebold identified him as her attacker, and has struggled to hold down a job and maintain relationships in the two decades since his release.

 Sebold had remained silent throughout Broadwater’s exoneration process.
-In her statement Tuesday, she said it had taken her the eight day since his conviction was overturned to “comprehend how this could have happened.”
+In her statement Tuesday, she said it had taken her eight days since his conviction was overturned to “comprehend how this could have happened.”

+In a Medium post in which she deftly avoided taking any personal responsibility for Broadwater’s incarceration, Sebold wrote that she had “chose[n] to put my faith in the American legal system” as an 18-year-old rape victim, and that she would “forever be sorry” for what came next.

 Addressing Broadwater directly, she added: “I am sorry most of all for the fact that the life you could have led was unjustly robbed from you, and I know that no apology can change what happened to you and never will.”